Keirsy History, Family Crest & Coats of Arms

 Important Dates for the Keirsy family

 This web page shows only a small excerpt of our Keirsy research.
-Another 131 words (9 lines of text) covering the years 1272, 1616, 1690 and 1720 are included under the topic Early Keirsy History in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) covering the years 1272, 1616, 1690 and 1720 are included under the topic Early Keirsy History in all our PDF Extended History products and printed products wherever possible.

 Keirsy Spelling Variations